scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 ### `authoritativeASes` {#auth}

-The `authoritativeASes` field contains a sequence listing the authoritative AS numbers in the ISD.
+The `authoritativeASes` field contains a sequence listing the Authoritative AS numbers in the ISD.
 Authoritative ASes are those ASes in an ISD that always possess the latest TRCs for the ISD and initiate TRC update announcements.

-Every authoritative AS MUST be a core AS (i.e., be listed in the `coreASes` field).
+Every Authoritative AS MUST be a Core AS (i.e., be listed in the `coreASes` field).
 The encoding and uniqueness requirements for this sequence are identical to those of the `coreASes` field.

-As with core ASes, assigning or revoking authoritative status is performed by adding or removing the target AS number from this sequence.
+As with Core ASes, assigning or revoking Authoritative status is performed by adding or removing the target AS number from this sequence.
 For such modification, a sensitive TRC update is REQUIRED.

 ### `description` {#description}